Dohna Dohna: Let's Do Bad Things Together: Characters

 Kikuchiyo is the heiress to the Shinonome clan and an honor student at an all-girls' school.
 She inherits her family's mission to take down the Asougi authorities.
-Kikuchiyo specializes in using her katana as a fighter, but she is not involved in most of Shinonome's operations.
+Kikuchiyo specializes in using her katana as a fighter, but she is not involved in Shinonome's most criminal operations.

 After fighting alongside Kuma to resolve an incident, she develops feelings for him.
 When she is ousted by her clan, she makes friends with Nayuta and joins them afterwards.

-The name she uses when fighting is in fact part of her real name, Kikuchiyo Mibu.
+The name she uses when fighting is part of her real name, Kikuchiyo Mibu.